 Cal Fire says that this dataset — which runs from 1878 to 2020 as of April 2021 and is updated annually — is one of the most complete datasets of California’s fires through history.
 However, the data is by nature incomplete and duplicates may exist.
 As of September 2020, Cal Fire had found that the dataset is missing 483 notable fires and is looking to find and add these.
 Fires may be missing altogether or have missing or incorrect attribute data.

-CapRadio changed the names of two fires from the names reported by Cal Fire.
-Cal Fire’s names for the fires included a racial slur, so we have edited the word in accordance with Associated Press guidelines and our own standards.
+CapRadio changed the names of three fires on this map that included a racial slur in accordance with Associated Press guidelines and our own standards.

 This map was created by Liz Anderson, Emily Zentner, Veronika Nagy, Chris Hagan, Renee Thompson, Katy Kidwell and Helga Salinas.